 When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors who specialize in cancer, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 For kidney cancer, the health care team usually includes these specialists:

 Kidney cancer is most often treated with surgery, targeted therapy, immunotherapy, or a combination of these treatments.
 Radiation therapy and chemotherapy are occasionally used.
-People with kidney cancer that has spread, called metastatic cancer (see below), often receive multiple lines of therapy.
+People with kidney cancer that has spread, called metastatic cancer (see below), often receive multiple lines of therapies.
 This means treatments are given one after another.

 Types of surgery used for kidney cancer include the following procedures:

 Radical nephrectomy.
 Surgery to remove the tumor, the entire kidney, and surrounding tissue is called a radical nephrectomy.
 If nearby tissue and surrounding lymph nodes are also affected by the disease, a radical nephrectomy and lymph node dissection is performed.
 During a lymph node dissection, the lymph nodes affected by the cancer are removed.
 If the cancer has spread to the adrenal gland or nearby blood vessels, the surgeon may remove the adrenal gland during a procedure called an adrenalectomy, as well as parts of the blood vessels.
 A radical nephrectomy is usually recommended to treat a large tumor when there is not much healthy tissue remaining.
 Sometimes the renal tumor will grow directly inside the renal vein and enter the vena cava on its way to the heart.
-If this happens, complex cardiovascular surgical techniques are needed to safely remove all disease.
+If this happens, complex cardiovascular surgical techniques are needed.

 Partial nephrectomy.
 A partial nephrectomy is the surgical removal of the tumor.
 This type of surgery preserves kidney function and lowers the risk of developing chronic kidney disease after surgery.
 Research has shown that partial nephrectomy is effective for T1 tumors whenever surgery is possible.
 Newer approaches that use a smaller surgical incision, or cut, are associated with fewer side effects and a faster recovery.

 Laparoscopic and robotic surgery (minimally invasive surgery).
-During laparoscopic surgery, the surgeon makes several small incisions in the abdomen, rather than the 1 larger incision used during a traditional surgical procedure.
+During laparoscopic surgery, the surgeon makes several small cuts in the abdomen, rather than the one larger cut used during a traditional surgical procedure.
 The surgeon then inserts telescoping equipment into these small keyhole incisions to completely remove the kidney or perform a partial nephrectomy.
 Sometimes, the surgeon may use robotic instruments to perform the operation.
 This surgery may take longer but may be less painful.
 Laparoscopic and robotic approaches require specialized training.
 It is important to discuss the potential benefits and risks of these types of surgery with your surgical team and to be certain that the team has experience with the procedure.

-Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
+Before any type of surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 Therapies using medication

 This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Each of these types of therapies is discussed below in more detail.
-A person may receive only 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
-Learn more about your prescriptions by using searchable drug databases.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
-These drugs are becoming more important in the treatment of kidney cancer.
+This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.

 Not all tumors have the same targets.
 Research studies continue to find out more about specific molecular targets and new treatments directed at them.
 Learn more about the basics of targeted treatments.

-Targeted therapy for kidney cancer includes:
+Targeted therapies for kidney cancer are described below.

 mTOR inhibitors.
 Everolimus (Afinitor) and temsirolimus (Torisel) are drugs that target a certain protein that helps kidney cancer cells grow, called mTOR.
 Studies show that these drugs slow kidney cancer growth.
 Everolimus may be prescribed in combination with the anti-angiogenesis drugs lenvatinib or bevacizumab.

 Talk with your doctor about possible side effects for each specific medication and how they can be managed.

 High-dose IL-2 can cause severe side effects, such as low blood pressure, excess fluid in the lungs, kidney damage, heart attack, bleeding, chills, and fever.
 Patients may need to stay in the hospital for up to 10 days during treatment.
 However, some symptoms may be reversible.
 Only centers with expertise in high-dose IL-2 treatment for kidney cancer should recommend IL-2.
-High-dose IL-2 can cure a small percentage of patients with metastatic kidney cancer.
-Some centers use low-dose IL-2 because it has fewer side effects, although it is not as effective.
+High-dose IL-2 can cure a small percentage of people with metastatic kidney cancer.
+Some centers use low-dose IL-2 because it has fewer side effects, but it is not as effective.

 Alpha-interferon.
 Alpha-interferon is used to treat kidney cancer that has spread.
 Interferon appears to change the proteins on the surface of cancer cells and slow their growth.
 Although it has not proven to be as beneficial as IL-2, alpha-interferon has been shown to lengthen lives when compared with an older treatment called megestrol acetate (Megace).

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.

-The side effects of chemotherapy depend on the individual and the dose used, but can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.